ChrisOboe/json2steamshortcut/README.md

 - **Update shortcuts.vdf at runtime** Add merging support during runtime when shortcuts.vdf gets updated by Steam.
   Apply our declarative JSON to any existing shortcuts.vdf

-- **Launch Steam Shortcuts from CLI** In theory we could start our shortcuts using `steam steam://rungameid/<hash>`.
+- **Launch Steam Shortcuts from CLI** In theory, we could start our shortcuts using `steam steam://rungameid/<hash>`.
   Where we use Steams own hashing algorithm to generate a valid rungameid to start our non-steam games.
   [My](https://github.com/Joaqim) attempts to start these shortcuts have failed, here's a simple [typescript sandbox](https://kempo.io/projects/cmd3go6dx0008sea4v9v1lfvr) that _should_ be able to create valid shortcut hashes.

 - **AppId**: For now we don't set AppId at all, but should be easy to implement if there was a need for it.
   As I haven't done any research on Steams TOS with using Steams own AppIds for non-steam game from a different store, I've left this untouched.

 - **Icon**: Maybe dynamically find icon by executable name, or if icon is provide by icon identifier such as in a .desktop file:

   > `Icon = "net.lutris.Lutris.png"` -> "/usr/share/icons/hicolor/128x128/apps/net.lutris.Lutris.png"

 - **Make Shortcut from package**

   Naive implementation:

   ```nix
   mkSteamShortcut = (myPkg: {
     Exe = lib.getExe myPkg;